Climate change in Argentina: Precipitation and extreme weather events

 There has been an increase in annual precipitation in almost all of Argentina, particularly in the northeast and central parts of the country.
 Since 1970, precipitation has increased by 10% in the northeast while in parts of La Pampa Province and western parts of Buenos Aires province, it has increased by 40%.
 The highest increases in the precipitation (from the period 1960–2010) have occurred in the eastern parts of the country.
 In contrast, the Andean part of Patagonia along with the Cuyo region has seen a decrease in precipitation, leading to a reduction in river flow in the last 100 years.
 Some parts of Patagonia in the Andes have seen a 30%–50% reduction in precipitation since the middle of the 20th century.

+In March 2025, catastrophic flooding in Bahia Blanca, Argentina, killed 16 people and was linked to climate change.
+Scientists from the World Weather Attribution found that extreme heat and humidity, exacerbated by climate change, contributed to the heavy rains.
+Prior to the floods, temperatures in central Argentina exceeded 40°C, and a humid heatwave combined with moisture from the Amazon, resulting in 300 mm of rain in just six hours.
+These conditions, which would have been nearly impossible without climate change, made the floods unprecedented.
+While extreme heat events remain rare, occurring every 50 to 100 years, climate change is making them more frequent.
+Rapid urbanization in Bahia Blanca, coupled with insufficient infrastructure, worsened the impact.

 Sea level rise

 In much of the coastal regions of Argentina, it will not suffer permanent flooding and loss of land associated with sea level rise since much of the coastal regions are high cliffs.
 Nonetheless, potential agricultural land could be lost if sea levels rise by 1 m.
 Sea level rise will impact the country through an increase in the frequency of storm surges in coastal areas, including Buenos Aires and a study has suggested that Buenos Aires could be impacted significantly by sea level rise.